YaleDHLab/dhlab-site/_events/2016-04-05-literature-and-laptops-with-joanna-swafford.md

 thumbnail: /assets/images/events/sherlock.jpg
 caption: ""
 categories:
-  - Talks
+  - Talk
 tags:
-  - Textual Analysis
+  - Text Analysis
 spotlight: false
 teaser: >
   "The Digital Humanities Lab sponsored two events with Joanna Swafford, Assistant Professor for Interdisciplinary and Digital Teaching and Scholarship at SUNY New Paltz.
 Events were open to the Yale..."